Kingdom of Pergamon: Reign of Attalus I Soter (241–197 BC)

-In 223 BC, Seleucus III crossed the Taurus, but was assassinated.
-Achaeus assumed control of the army.
-Antiochus III the Great then made him governor of Seleucid territories north of the Taurus.
-Within two years Achaeus had recovered the lost territories and forced Attalus within the walls of Pergamon.
-However, he was accused of intending to revolt and to protect himself he proclaimed himself king.
+The expansion was not to last long.
+In 223 BC, Seleucus III crossed the Taurus, but was assassinated, and the general Achaeus assumed control of the Seleucid army.
+Antiochus III the Great made Achaeus governor of the Seleucid territories north of the Taurus.
+Achaeus embarked upon a remarkably successful military campaign.
+Within two years, he had recovered the lost territories, taken parts of the traditional Pergamene heartland, and forced Attalus to retreat within the walls of Pergamon.
+However, Achaeus himself turned on Antiochus III and proclaimed himself a king, perhaps because he was accused of intending to revolt anyway, or perhaps simply drunk with success.
+By 220/219 BC, Achaeus and Attalus seem to have made peace.

 In 218 BC, Achaeus undertook an expedition to Selge, south of the Taurus.
 Attalus recaptured his former territories with the help of some Thracian Gauls.
 Achaeus returned from his victorious campaign in 217 BC and hostilities between the two resumed.
 Attalus made an alliance with Antiochus III, who besieged Achaeus in Sardis in 214 BC.
 Antiochus captured the city and put Achaeus to death in the next year.
 Attalus regained control over his territories.